Civil service reforms now left to politicians

 In its manifesto, the PTI had committed to enforce the depoliticization of the police by building upon KP’s successful police reform model, which was to be replicated nationally.
 The PTI manifesto admitted that the police in Pakistan is ill-equipped, poorly trained, deeply politicised, and chronically corrupt.
 It lamented that police reforms had been neglected by successive governments that continued to use the force as a political tool.

-It promised to reform the police by replicating the KP Police Act of 2017 across other provinces and appoint professional inspector generals to lead the depoliticization of the police as in KP ; professionalize police hiring and career management, ensuring no political influence on policing in all matters from the hiring, posting, and transfer of personnel; replicate KP’s success in creating specialised training institutions.
-It was said that the PTI would also invest in new policing systems and processes by tracking performance, equipping districts with modern surveillance/command and control centres.
-A lot more was pledged but the manifesto promises remain unfulfilled to this day.
+It promised to reform the police by replicating the KP Police Act of 2017 across other provinces and appoint professional inspector generals to lead the depoliticization of the police as in KP ; pprofessionalize police hiring and career management, ensuring no political influence on policing in all matters from the hiring, posting, and transfer of personnel; replicate KP’s success in creating specialised training institutions.